jmtrachy/irc-bot/README.md

 ## irc-bot
 Gives developers the ability to quickly create an IRC bot.
 A friend and I have created several bots recently for irc and every time I find myself building boiler plate code.

+This code only works in python3 because of how 2 and 3 handle strings/bytes differently.

 #### Initializing the bot

 example.py is an example implementation.
 Simply create a bot, add some listeners and get on your way.